AlieksieievYurii/foody-application/README.md

 # foody-application
-This is my playground project where I integrate new things which I've been learning in order to get better experience.
-The project constists of backend written on Django and a native android application.
+This is my playground project where I integrate new things which I've been learning in order to get a better experience.
+The project consists of a backend written on Django and a native android application.
-The project itself is food ordery service.
-I fency Glovo design therefore I use almost the same design, colors.
+The project itself is a food order service.
+I fancy Glovo design therefore I use almost the same design and colours.

 # Overview
 The android application consists of three modes.
-One mode is for clients where they can order food.
-Second mode is for cooks where they can accept and handle orders.
+The first mode is for clients where they can order food.
+The second mode is for cooks where they can accept and handle orders.
 And the last mode is for administrative purposes where is implemented adding, removing and editing products.

 ### 1.1 Authentication & Authorization view
 Authentication is done by Token-based protocol.